PC-SRGAN: Physically Consistent Super-Resolution Generative Adversarial Network for General Transient Simulations: Abstract

 \section{Abstract}

-Machine Learning, particularly Generative Adversarial Networks (GANs), has revolutionised Super Resolution (SR).
+Machine Learning, particularly Generative Adversarial Networks (GANs), has revolutionised Super-Resolution (SR).
 However, generated images often lack physical meaningfulness, which is essential for scientific applications.
 Our approach, PC-SRGAN, enhances image resolution while ensuring physical consistency for interpretable simulations.
-PC-SRGAN significantly improves both the Peak Signal-to-Noise Ratio and the Structural Similarity Index Measure compared to conventional methods, even with limited training data (e.g., only 13\% of training data required for SRGAN).
+PC-SRGAN significantly improves both the Peak Signal-to-Noise Ratio and the Structural Similarity Index Measure compared to conventional SR methods, even with limited training data (e.g., only 13\% of training data is required to achieve performance similar to SRGAN).
 Beyond SR, PC-SRGAN augments physically meaningful machine learning, incorporating numerically justified time integrators and advanced quality metrics.
 These advancements promise reliable and causal machine-learning models in scientific domains.
 A significant advantage of PC-SRGAN over conventional SR techniques is its physical consistency, which makes it a viable surrogate model for time-dependent problems.
-PC-SRGAN advances scientific machine learning, offering improved accuracy and efficiency for image processing, enhanced process understanding, and broader applications to scientific research.
-We publicly release the complete source code at \url{https://github.com/hasan-rakibul/PC-SRGAN}.
+PC-SRGAN advances scientific machine learning by improving accuracy and efficiency, enhancing process understanding, and broadening applications to scientific research.
+We publicly release the complete source code of PC-SRGAN and all experiments at \url{https://github.com/hasan-rakibul/PC-SRGAN}.